HamerSoft/Better-Resources/README.md

-The core piece of functionality BetterResources exposes over the default [Resources](https://docs.unity3d.com/ScriptReference/Resources.html) API Unity3D provides is: **Being able to query available resources at design-and-run-time** BetterResources exposes a nice [QueryBuilder](Runtime/QueryBuilder.cs) object to create fine-grained lookups for resources.
+The core piece of functionality BetterResources exposes over the default [Resources](https://docs.unity3d.com/ScriptReference/Resources.html) API Unity3D provides is: **Being able to query available resources at design-and-run-time**.
+BetterResources exposes a nice [QueryBuilder](Runtime/QueryBuilder.cs) object to create fine-grained lookups for resources.

 For example: _Let's say we want to find all resources in your custom made package in some root `Resources` folder with